 If you want to get into the server processor racket, here's some advice: Don't bring a knife to a gun fight.
-And when you whip out your guns, you better have a piece stashed in each of your boots, maybe another high-caliber rifle on your back, and a few knives while you are at it for price-cutting when the bullets run out.
-With …
+And when you whip out your guns, you better have a piece stashed in each of your boots, maybe another high-caliber rifle on your back, and a few knives while you are at it for price-cutting when the bullets run out. …

 Having better "256-bit floating point" performance doesn't seem like a big win for the *vast* majority of customers out there.
 How many languages/compilers/vms support it (none of the mainstream ones that I know of) ?

 I am sure the physicists will be pleased, but beyond that tiny constituency most folks won't be able to measure a 100% performance hit in 256 bit fp as they play CoD, browse the web or fiddle about with Excel.

 AC - you are correct.
 For Virtualization workloads, it just doesn't matter at all.
 The Interlagos strategy is just dead on perfect for that and aimed exclusively at Virtualization.
 A 256bit FP unit is just wasted silicon on an ESXi server, so AMD getting rid of it and the addtional power consumption is a good strategy.
 I've got an Opteron 6212 running now, and it is very nice, very SMOOTH for running ESXi, and about to fire up another one.
 I went with it since it was cheaper by far with a decent serverboard from Newegg (who happened to have it on sale at the time, so I grabbed two).
 It also has pretty low power consumption compared to what it replaces.
 My new ESXi server (scratch built) only sucks down 35watts under normal load.
 The old hardware (PhenomII based) sucked down 75-100watts and didn't run as smoothly for virtualization loads.
 Now I can lower my cooling and UPS requirements in the wiring closet reducing some bigger expenses there.